cancech/tendril/README.md

 Much like `public static void main(String[] args)` is the entry point into an application, a `Runner` must be defined as the entry point into a `Tendril` application.
 The `Runner` is a class which must fulfill two exact criteria:
 1. It must implement the `TendrilRunner` interface
 2. It must be annotated with `@Runner`
+3. If more than one `Runner` is to be made available, the appropriate `Requirements` must be applied to each.

 It is from this `Runner` that the `Tendril` application execution/processing starts, and it is this `Runner` which triggers the start of dependency injection with the application.
 Conceptually the `Runner` is equivalent to a `Bean Class` (everything that has been written about `Bean Classes` applies to `Runners` as well) other than the annotations which are employed.
 In practice, the only difference from the `Bean Class` is that upon completing the assembly of the `Runner`, rather than injecting it as a dependency, the `run()` method is called.
 Once `run()` returns, the application as a whole is considered "done".